 7.)
 Address Refund Requests

-Again, we need to treat ourselves like a true business and think through all of the possibilities.
-The opportunity for refund requests always exists, and if we don't address them, we're in trouble.
+Still, we need to treat ourselves like a true business and think through all of the possibilities.
+The opportunity for refund requests always exists and, if we don’t address them, we’ll land in trouble.

 Some Refund Request Terms

 One thing you want to try to avoid is a refund request that occurs long after work is completed.
 I typically recommend that no refunds will be distributed after work is completed and final payment is received.

 If you don’t talk about this, who’s to say that a client couldn’t request a refund for any reason after the fact?
 Yes, you’ve delivered, but it’s left up to the imagination if you don’t specify terms.
 It might take a legal intervention, which is a headache.